-Note: The Commission has determined that “significant revisions” are those that result in or have potential for changes to loss costs or probable maximum loss levels.
+Note: The Commission has determined that “significant revisions” are those that result in or have potential for changes to hurricane loss costs or hurricane probable maximum loss levels.
 The Commission may determine, in its judgment, whether a revision is significant.